 The Wolf Pack continued to show some growth over the weekend despite losing to the Aggies.
 It seems like the offense is finally figuring things out, but similar to Boise State and New Mexico, Nevada has a defensive head coach and they are struggling to stop opposing teams.
 I think this program is showing some positive signs.
 Hopefully Wilson gets one more year.

 San Diego State

 That’s it for this edition of “The Good, the Bad, the Ugly.”
-Which moments from this past weekend stood out to you?
+What stood out to you about this past weekend?
 Leave your thoughts in the comments below.